 My great grandparents, grandparents and of course my parents had Labs in the house and on the farm as far back as I can remember.

 I started in show, obedience and agility with our Labs in the late 1970's.
-There are many memories that we carry with us each and every day from the experiences with our animals.
+There are many memories that I carry with me each and every day from the experiences with our animals.

-Certification/attunements in Reiki and the Tellington Touch, which is used with the puppies and our adult Cotons daily.
+Certification/attunements in Reiki [ Master/Teacher ], Scheim [ Master/Teacher ] and the Tellington Touch, which is used with the puppies and our adult Cotons daily.

 Our journey began with the Coton de Tulear in 1999 when we began research for a breed, that was smaller than the Lab but possessing the intelligence, love and devotion like the Labrador.